Is Plasma Cutting Better Than Laser Cutting? Pros & Cons

 Metric Typical Outcome

-Edge Quality Laser: smooth, burr-free; Plasma: rougher, slag possible
+Edge Quality Laser: smooth and low-burr; Plasma: rougher, with dross possible

 Cut Speed by Thickness